 You can opt to move onto an export tariff, while still receiving your generation payments – boosting your earnings.

-As a guide, the average British household that exports around 50% of the electricity it generates could earn over £210 on our 15p per kWh rate (based on a 3.25kW solar array).
-That’s over £100 more than you would earn for exporting the same amount on the highest FIT export rate, which is 6.79p.
+As a guide, the average British household that exports around 50% of the electricity it generates could earn over £210 on our 12p/kWh rate, based on a 3.25kW solar array.
+That’s around £80 more than they would earn for exporting the same amount on the highest FIT export rate of 7.39p/kWh.